ZhangYipeng01/MCP/data/Datasets_info.md

 # Dataset Overview

-This dataset comprises a comprehensive collection of monomer data, meticulously organized into three columns for ease of analysis and application.
+This dataset comprises a comprehensive collection of monomer data, meticulously organized into three columns.
 Each row represents a unique monomer, providing essential details for researchers and practitioners working in the field of chemistry, materials science, and related disciplines.
 Below is an overview of the dataset structure:

 ## Columns Description:

-**smiles**: The Simplified Molecular Input Line Entry System (SMILES) string uniquely representing the chemical structure of the monomer.
-SMILES strings are a widely used notation that allows the encoding of molecular structures in a compact, machine-readable format.
+**smiles**: The SMILES string of the monomer.

-**index**: A unique identifier assigned to each monomer within the dataset.
-This index facilitates easy reference and retrieval of specific monomers from the dataset.
+**index**: A unique identifier assigned to each polymer associated with the monomer within the dataset.

 **value**: The label associated with each monomer.

-This could represent a variety of properties or classifications relevant to the monomer, depending on the specific focus of the dataset (e.g., reactivity, polymerization potential, toxicity).
+We also provide the dataset after augmentation.
+The files contain four column:

+## Columns Description:

+**smiles**: The SMILES string of the monomer after augmentation.

+**index**: A unique identifier assigned to each polymer associated with the monomer within the dataset.

+**value**: The label associated with each monomer.

+**processed_strings**: The SMILES string of the monomer where the placeholder * has been meticulously replaced with the actual atom that occupies the subsequent position in the polymer.